esl-epfl/x-heep/femu/README.md

 This app allocates a buffer into the off-chip DDR memory of the Pynq-Z2 board and stores its physical base address to the hijacker PL peripheral.

-2. Second shell - Run the following commands on the Pynq-Z2 board to get the stdout from the app running on x-heep:
+2. Second shell - run the following commands on the Pynq-Z2 board to get the stdout from the app running on x-heep:

 ```
 sudo apt-get install screen
 sudo screen /dev/ttyPS1 115200
 ```

-3. Third shell - Run OpenOCD on the Pynq-Z2 board - browse to the arm/openocd_cfg/ folder and run the following command:
+3. Third shell - run openocd on the Pynq-Z2 board - browse to the arm/openocd_cfg/ folder and run the following command:

 ```
 sudo openocd -f ./gpio_bitbang.cfg
 ```

-4. Fourth shell - Compile x-heep app on your PC - browse to the x-heep/sw/ folder and run the following command:
+4. Fourth shell - compile HEEP app on your PC - browse to the x-heep/sw/ folder and run the following command:

 ```
 make clean applications/example_virtual_flash/example_virtual_flash.hex TARGET=pynq-z2